 Communication Breakdown: Visual Hallucinations in Parkinson’s disease as a disorder of attention

-Posted in Review Article on 6th Nov 2013
+Posted in Clinical Review Article on 6th Nov 2013

 • Visual misperceptions and hallucinations are common in Parkinson’s disease and exist along a spectrum.

 • Recent work has suggested that visual misperceptions may be related to deficits in attention, rather than pure disorders of perception.

 • Results from multimodal neuroimaging studies have provided strong supportive evidence for the hypothesis that visual misperceptions are due to abnormal communication within and between Attentional Control Networks.

 • The mechanisms underlying visual misperceptions in Parkinson’s disease provide a novel framework for understanding hallcuinatory phenomena in other neurobiological disorders.